About Heritage Christian School

 Accreditation and Membership

-Heritage Christian School is accredited by the Association of Christian Schools International, the Western Association of Schools and Colleges and the National Institute for Learning Disabilities.
-Additionally, HCS is a member of the Association of Christian Schools International, the California Scholarship Federation, and the California Interscholastic Federation.
+Heritage Christian School is a member and is accredited by the Association of Christian Schools International (ACSI) and is also accredited by Western Association of Schools and Colleges (WASC).
+The Discovery program is recognized by the National Institute of Learning Development (NILD) as a program of excellence.
+Additionally, HCS is a member of the California Scholarship Federation, and the California Interscholastic Federation.

 Campus and Facilities